johnbywater/quantdsl/README.md

 The `Market` element effectively estimates prices that could be agreed in the future.

 ```
-<Market> ::= "Market(" <MarketId> ")"
+<Market> ::= "Market(" <MarketName> ")"
 ```

 When a `Market` element is evaluated, it returns a random variable selected from a simulation of market prices.

-Selecting an estimated price from the simulation requires the ID of the market, a *fixing date* (when the price would be agreed), and a *delivery date* (when the goods would be delivered).
+Selecting an estimated price from the simulation requires the name of the market, a *fixing date* (when the price would be agreed), and a *delivery date* (when the goods would be delivered).

-The ID of the `Market` is included in the element (e.g. `'GAS'` or `'POWER'`).
-The effective present time when the element is evaluated determines both the fixing date and the delivery date.
+The name of the `Market` is included in the element (e.g. `'GAS'` or `'POWER'`).
+Both the fixing date and the delivery date are determined by the effective present time when the element is evaluated.

 #### Simulation